amir-zeldes/HebPipe/README.md

 ### External dependencies

 The pipeline also requires **java** to be available (for parsing, tagging and morphological disambiguation).
-You will need binaries of Marmot and MaltParser 1.9.1 if you want to use POS tagging, morphology and parsing.
+For high performance and ability to process long sentences, Java is invoked by HebPipe with 2 GB of RAM, meaning you will need a 64 bit version of Java (alternatively, replace `Xmx2g` in `heb_pipe.py` with a lower value, though longer sentences may then crash).
+You will also need binaries of Marmot and MaltParser 1.9.1 if you want to use POS tagging, morphology and parsing.
 These are not included in the distribution but **the script will offer to attempt to download them if they are missing**.

 ### Model files

 Model files are too large to include in the standard GitHub repository.
-The software will offer to download the automatically.
+The software will offer to download them automatically.
 The latest models can also be downloaded manually at https://corpling.uis.georgetown.edu/amir/download/heb_models/.

 ## Command line usage